 Since the Company's inception, the Company has incurred losses and negative cash flows from operations.
-At December 31, 2022, the Company had an accumulated deficit of \$54.1 million.
-The Company's net loss was \$25.3 million and \$14.5 million for the years ended December 31, 2022 and 2021, respectively.
+At December 31, 2023, the Company had cash and cash equivalents of \$5.8 million and an accumulated deficit of \$110.3 million.
+The Company's net loss was \$56.2 million and \$25.3 million for the years ended December 31, 2023 and 2022, respectively.
 The Company follows the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 205-40, Presentation of Financial Statements-Going Concern, or ASC 205-40, which requires management to assess the Company's ability to continue as a going concern for one year after the date the financial statements are issued.
-The Company expects that its existing balance of cash and cash equivalents as of December 31, 2022 is sufficient to fund operations through the third quarter of 2023, but not for more than one year after the date of this filing and therefore management has concluded that substantial doubt exists about the Company's ability to continue as a going concern.
-Management's plans to mitigate this risk include raising additional capital through equity.
+The Company expects that its existing balance of cash and cash equivalents as of December 31, 2023, combined with cash raised in connection with its March 2024 financings, is not sufficient to fund operations for the period through one year after the date of this filing and therefore management has concluded that substantial doubt exists about the Company's ability to continue as a going concern.
+Management's plans to mitigate this risk include raising additional capital through equity financings, debt or other potential alternatives.
 Management's plans may also include the deferral of certain operating expenses unless and until additional capital is received.
 However, there can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses.
+As such, management concluded that such plans do not alleviate the substantial doubt.
 If the Company is unable to raise sufficient additional capital or defer sufficient operating expenses, the Company may be compelled to reduce the scope of its operations.